OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 title: On send feature for Outlook add-ins
-description: Provides a way to handle email or block email users from certain actions, and allows an add-in to set certain items on send. ms.topic: article ms.date: 07/16/2019
+description: Provides a way to handle email or block email users from certain actions, and allows an add-in to set certain items on send. ms.topic: article ms.date: 07/17/2019
 localization_priority: Priority
 ---

-# On send feature for Outlook add-ins
+# On send feature for Outlook add-ins (preview)

 The on send feature for Outlook add-ins provides a way to handle email or block email users from certain actions, and allows an add-in to set certain items on send.
 For example, you can use the on send feature to: